prevwong/craft.js/site/docs/api/Editor.md

 ```
 In the above example, every user element will now be wrapped in a black `div`.

-### Specifying the Drop Indicator colour
+### Customising the drag-and-drop indicator

-You could change the colours of the drag and drop indicators like so:
+You could also change the colours/style of the drag-and-drop indicator like so:

 ```jsx {6-9}
 import {Editor} from "@craftjs/core";